Furry Tails: Jack, The Special Needs Dog, Gets Outpouring Of Love After Potential Adopter Stands Him Up

 WEST CHESTER, Ohio (KDKA) — A special needs shelter dog from Ohio is tugging on the heartstrings of animal lovers across the world after being stood up by a potential adopter.

-Cute little Jack is a 9-month-old, 30-pound American Bully pup who suffers from spina bifida.
+Cute little Jack is a 9-month-old, 30-pound American Bully pup who has spina bifida.
 He can get around, but his club feet make that difficult and he must wear a diaper.

 Unfortunately, his condition is permanent.